TopoInVis-Workshop/2024/_pages/index.md

 <img id="teasers" src="assets/teaser.png" />

-Topological Data Analysis has become, over the last few years, an established framework for the extraction and analysis of subtle structural patterns in complex data.
+Topological methods have become, over the last few years, an established framework for the extraction and analysis of subtle structural patterns in complex data.
 It has been successfully applied in a variety of application fields, including quantum chemistry, astrophysics, fluid dynamics, combustion, material sciences,